Media

 Budapest Design Week

-On the occasion of World Design Day in Hungary, at the request of the Hungarian Design Council, a subjective mini-video from three studios shows that design is an integral part of every moment of our lives...
+In Hungary, on the occasion of the World Design Day, three studios present subjective mini-videos at the invitation of the Hungarian Design Council, showing that design is an integral part of every moment of our lives...

 Video